ruslanosipov/ruslanosipov.github.io/source/_posts/2017-08-04-desktop-notifications-from-chrome-secure-shell.markdown

 categories: [Productivity]
 ---

 For the past year or two I've been working in the cloud.
 I use Chrome [Secure Shell][1] to connect to my machines, and it works rather well.
 In fact, I moved away from my work Linux/Mac laptops towards an [HP Chromebook][2], which fullfilled both requirements I had: a browser and a terminal.
-One thing I missed about a Linux machine though is luck of `notify-send`-like functionality, especially when working with long-running builds.
+One thing I missed about a Linux machine though is lack of `notify-send`-like functionality, especially when working with long-running builds.

 Yesterday I pinged hterm team for assistance with this matter, and turns out recent release of Secure Shell supports Chrome desktop notifications!
 Furthermore, two amazing engineers (thanks Andrew and Mike!) crafted an [hterm-notify][3] script, which propagates notifications to Chrome, and by extent to desktop!